 Michael Salka is the Co-director of the Master in Advanced Ecological Buildings & Biocities (MAEBB) and the Technical Director of Valldaura Labs at IAAC (2022–present).
 He is also a Gates Scholar PhD candidate in Architecture at the University of Cambridge (2021–2025).
 Michael’s career spans projects such as designing water infrastructure in rural Rwanda (2012–2014), developing net-zero neighbourhoods and urban infill projects in the USA (2014–2018), and working on engineered timber buildings and ‘Biocities’ in Spain (2018–present).

-His research has been published in peer-reviewed journals (2013–2022) and books such as Springer Nature’s Transforming Biocities (2023), commissioned by the European Forest Institute.
+His research has been published in peer-reviewed journals (2013–present) and books such as Springer Nature’s Transforming Biocities (2023), commissioned by the European Forest Institute.
 He has also contributed reports on biobased social housing for the World Bank and Inter-American Development Bank (IDB).
 His work has been featured in outlets like The New York Times (2021).
 His PhD focuses on how geospatial data can inform nature-based value chains to address global climate change and related crises.

 Esin Aydemir is a practising architect specialising in timber structures.
 After graduating from Istanbul Technical University, she worked at a construction firm focusing on timber structures.
 Esin furthered her studies with the Wood Program at Aalto University and a Master’s in Mass Timber Design (MMTD) at IAAC.
 She is currently the Academic Coordinator for the Master in Advanced Ecological Buildings and Biocities (MAEBB) program at IAAC.